-Only use a clean cloth wrung out in hot soapy water.
+• Only use a clean cloth wrung out in hot soapy water.

-Do not use abrasive cleaners such as 'Cif', wire or nylon cleaning pads on these parts.
+Do not use abrasive cleaners, wire or nylon cleaning pads on these parts.

 Take extra care when cleaning over symbols on fascia panels, excessive cleaning can lead to the symbols fading.